Payment Capture: A Pivotal Point in the Transaction Process

 Manual payment capture is always based around delayed capture.
 With automated systems, though, you can choose to delay transactions just like a manual capture, or you can opt to submit them instantly.

 With automated systems, payments are often captured immediately after authorization, unless you specify a delay between authorization and capture.
-Thus, a “delayed capture” reflects the time period you select between payment authorization and capture.
+Thus, a “delayed capture” is the time period you select between payment authorization and capture.

 Payment capture delays give you time to verify authorization and conduct due diligence in fraud screening.